 Or read this one, to learn from the mistake we made in the Pacific which slowed our project down considerably.
 You just don’t know what you don’t know until you’re shown how little you do know!~

 But I digress.
-Language barriers and cultural barriers are just ONE of the ways you can alienate your clients.
+Language barriers and cultural barriers are just ONE of the ways you can go about alienating your clients.
 It goes much deeper than that though.

 Not knowing enough about their background, be that educational, social, cultural or in terms of their work experience, can have you making a right &ss of yourself right from the outset.